prospect-tool-relay4u-eu/prospect-tool-be/README.md

 ## API reference

-Full interactive docs (with request/response schemas) are available via Swagger UI at `/swagger-ui.html`.
+Full interactive docs (with request/response schemas) are available via Swagger UI at `/swagger-ui.html` (disabled in `prod`, see above).
 Summary below — for full request/response shapes, call chains and Mermaid sequence diagrams, see [`documentation/endpoints/`](documentation/README.md).

 Registration/login/email-verification endpoints are **not** part of this service — see [`relay4u-auth-service-be`](https://github.com/prospect-tool-relay4u-eu/relay4u-auth-service-be) (`/api/auth/**`).